For a faster, more profitable home sale

-Uplighting is used to light anything above the light source.
-Landscape uplights are usually mounted on the ground, (or below it) and shine light upward.
+Up-lighting is used to light anything above the light source.
+Landscape up-lights are usually mounted on or below the ground.

 Place one to two fixtures at the base of the tree and point upwards to show off the trunk of the tree.

-Uplighting creates an ambient light (see lighting) for added security.
+Up-lighting creates an ambient light (see interior lighting) for added security.
 It is also effective at creating drama with shadows on walls.
 For instance; shadows created on bare tree branches in the winter can often have an eerie skeletal effect, so beware of what you're trying to highlight.

 Be wary of backlighting certain garden sculptures; backlighting can turn a charming cupid statue into a creepy gargoyle!